13078326j/Tut12-Group2/Report.md

 6. User: Relationship Managers want to help as many customers as possible
    Need: To be assigned customers as efficiently as possible
+   Insight: Current system ineffeciently assigns a customer to a relationship manager.

+7. User: Relationship Managers who are having an outbound calling
+   Need: Customer details, guidelines and script to improve services to end-customer\
+   Insight: Current system lacks good quality services to end-customers.

+8. User: Travel company
+   Need: An information system to improve Call Management Center operations
+   Insight: Current system does not provide adequate amount of assitance to relationship managers in serving their end-customer.

+9. User: Relationship Managers want to help as many customers as possible
+   Need: To be assigned customers as efficiently as possible
    Insight: Current system ineffeciently assigns a customer to a relationship manager

 ### Reflection
 The project started with understanding the assignment case study and the first stage of design thinking (empathy).
 Based on the discussion topic, we identified the stakeholders with and involed in the implementation of a call routing system for the travel company.